The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |At-fault accident (damage > $1,000)||$1,273||$1,152|

-Insurers use a driver's age as an estimator of risk, pricing premiums on a sliding scale.
-An insurance policy is usually most expensive for teen drivers — due to their inexperience — and relatively affordable for middle-aged drivers.
-Since every insurance company prices age brackets uniquely, it's wise to compare rates and find great coverage.
+Insurers rely on age as an indicator of potential risk, pricing premiums accordingly.
+Car insurance is commonly expensive for teen drivers — thanks to their inexperience — and relatively affordable for middle-aged drivers.
+Since each insurance company evaluates age tiers differently, it's wise to compare rates and find great coverage.